-Ukraine’s economy is one of the least energy efficient and most emission intensive in the world.
-As a result, the country is a major contributor to global climate change.
-In order to produce a unit of its Gross Domestic Product (GDP), Ukraine emits more anthropogenic greenhouse gases than almost any other country.
+Ukraine’s economy is one of the least energy efficient, and most emission-intensive, in the world.
+Consequently, the country is a major contributor to global climate change.
+To produce a unit of its Gross Domestic Product (GDP), Ukraine emits more anthropogenic greenhouse gases (GHGs) than almost any other country.
 Ukraine’s high GHG emissions are related to its energy intensity, which is over three times higher than the European Union (EU) average (International Energy Agency (IEA), 2012).
 Ukraine’s inefficient energy use impedes economic growth, leaves the economy highly vulnerable to price shifts, draws governmental and private sector resources away from other priority issues, and creates dependence upon foreign energy suppliers.

 To enhance Ukraine’s energy security and reduce GHG emissions

-USAID’s clean energy program enhances Ukraine’s energy security by reducing the country’s heavy dependence on imported energy resources.
-USAID supports clean energy reform in Ukraine’s municipal sector, a large consumer of energy resources, by strengthening the legal, regulatory and institutional frameworks necessary to enable clean energy investment in Ukrainian cities.
-USAID is also helping Ukraine initiate low emission development strategies to reduce Ukraine’s carbon footprint and enable sustainable development.
+USAID’s clean energy program enhances Ukrainian energy security by reducing dependence on imported energy resources.
+USAID supports clean energy reform in Ukraine’s municipal sector, a large consumer of energy resources, by strengthening the legal, regulatory, and institutional frameworks necessary to enable clean energy investment in cities.
+USAID also helps Ukraine initiate low emission development strategies to reduce Ukraine’s carbon footprint and enable sustainable development.

 Municipal Energy Reform Project (MERP)

 MERP is a four-year, $13.5 million project with the goal of reducing and mitigating greenhouse gas emissions in Ukraine resulting from the poor use of energy resources, which will lead to strengthened energy security and economic growth.
-The project will 1) support improvements in the clean energy regulatory and legislative enabling environment; 2) promote investment in clean energy technologies and applications; 3) provide local capacity building training and raise awareness; and 4) enhance the Government of Ukraine’s capacity in Low Emission development strategies (EC LEDS).
+The project will 1) support improvements in the clean energy regulatory and legislative enabling environment, 2) promote investment in clean energy technologies and applications, 3) provide local capacity building training and raise awareness, and 4) enhance the Government of Ukraine’s capacity to implement Low Emission development strategies (EC LEDS).

 Local Alternative Energy Solutions in Myrhorod